aporeto-inc/gaia/doc/documentation.md

 ##### `targetTCPNetworks` `boolean`

-If true, destination IP is in targetTCPNetworks.
+If true, destination IP is in `targetTCPNetworks`.

 ##### `type` `enum(Request | Response)`